 As the District Council approaches finalization of the Stipulation and Order, the Office of the Inspector General (OIG) has played an active role-not only in shaping its structure, but also in demonstrating to the Government that this Union operates with a robust, multi-layered system committed to fairness, justice, and timely oversight.
-Our mission remains clear: to protect the integrity of the Council while securing the greatest possible opportunities for our members.
+Our mission remains clear: to protect the integrity of the Council while securing the structure for our momenter greatest possible opportunities for our members.